DanielFDA/Battleship/README.md

     <img width="40%" src="assets/image5.png">
 </p>

-Now the gameEnds function and the last one of this project
+Now the gameEnds function and the last one of this project.

 ```js
   function gameEnds() {